Performance Tuning

 Compiling for batching optimization#

-To enable the batching optimization, we first need to compile the model for a target batch-size.
+To enable batching optimization, the model must first be compiled for a target batch-size.
 This is done by specifying the batch size in the input tensor’s batch dimension during compilation.
-Users are encouraged to evaluate multiple batch sizes in order to determine the optimal latency/throughput deployment-point, which is application dependent.
+Users are encouraged to evaluate multiple batch size, in order to determine the optimal latency/throughput deployment-point, which is application-dependent.

 For example, the code snippet below enables batching on a ResNet50 model, with a batch-size of 5: